Privacy Policy

 HOW WE PROTECT YOUR PERSONAL DATA

-All information we hold about you is stored on secure servers.
-Any payment transactions will be encrypted using SSL technology.
-Where we have given you (or where you have chosen) a password to access certain parts of the Website, you are responsible for keeping this password confidential.
-Please do not share your password with anyone.
+We deploy technical and organisational measures designed to keep information secure.
 Unfortunately, the sending of information via the internet is not completely secure.
 Although we will do our best to protect your personal information, we cannot guarantee the security of your information sent to the Website and so if you send information you do so at your own risk.
-Once we hold your information, we will use strict procedures and security features to try to stop unauthorised access to it. \
+Once we hold your information, we will use strict procedures and security features to try to stop unauthorised access to it.

 WHERE WE TRANSFER YOUR PERSONAL INFORMATION